-In order to qualify for an athletic awards (certificate, letter or plaque) an athlete must successfully complete the season, have the recommendation of his/her coach, and turn in all uniforms and equipment which is property of the school.

-Specific criteria for all awards (i.e. scholar athletes, Special Effort Awards) are on file in the Athletic Director's office.
+In order to qualify for the athletic awards (certificate, letter or plaque) an athlete must successfully complete the season, have the recommendation of his/her coach, and turn in all uniforms and equipment which is the property of the school.
+Specific criteria for all awards (i.e. scholar athletes, Fuhrer, Coady, Snell, Special Effort Awards) are on file in the Athletic Director's office.
 This criteria is strictly followed during the selection process.